forntoh/LcdMenu/docs/source/overview/items/item-widget.rst

     :width: 400px
     :alt: Example of an item widget with two range widgets and a list widget

+Note: The callback receives the index of the selected option (0-based), not the actual string value.

 In the above example, the ItemWidget allows the user to select a frequency for a particular task.
 The user is able to select the hour, minute, and day of the week for the task.
 The selected frequency will be displayed as **"00:00 on Mon"**, **"00:01 on Tue"**, **"00:02 on Wed"**, etc.